astrotime/timenomad_app/index.md

   type: MobileApplication
   applicationCategory: Lifestyle
   datePublished: 2016-03-24
-  dateModified: 2020-01-12
+  dateModified: 2020-06-10
 ---

-# Astrologer’s toolkit app for iPhone & iPad
+# Astrologer’s companion app for iPhone & iPad

-Time Nomad is a fine astrological and astronomical software that is always with you, right in your pocket.
-The app calculates real-time astrological charts, transits and much more.
+Time Nomad is a fine astrological and astronomical software that is always with you, **right in your pocket**.
+The app calculates real-time astrological charts, transits, synastry, progressions and much more.

 <img class="promo lazyload" data-srcset="/images/time-nomad-iphone-and-ipad.png 1x, /images/time-nomad-iphone-and-ipad@2x.png 2x, /images/time-nomad-iphone-and-ipad@3x.png 3x" alt="Astrological software on mobile phone and tablet">

 ## Explore astrology and astronomy in clarity and style

-Time Nomad is **free** for all core functionality.
+Time Nomad is **free for all core functionality**.
 All additional features are optional and don't obstruct your use of the app in any way.
 Create as many astrological profiles as you need, you will own all your data as it is stored on your iCloud account, no login or password is necessary.

 {% include icon-appstore.html appname=site.my_app_store_name %}